 The Film Festival is a Premiere Showcase for Some of the Best High School Filmmakers from Around the World

-Los Angeles, CA / ACCESSWIRE / Aug 23, 2014 / Tom Oliva, an adjunct professor of English from Rockland Community College in New York, was just named as the executive director for the All-American High School Film Festival.
+LOS ANGELES, CA / ACCESSWIRE / August 23, 2014 / Tom Oliva, an adjunct professor of English from Rockland Community College in New York, was just named as the executive director for the All-American High School Film Festival.

 As Oliva explained, the film festival is the premiere showcase for talented high school filmmakers and media arts enthusiasts from around the world.

 "Our mission is to connect the filmmakers of the future with the rewards, respect, and recognition they deserve," Oliva said, adding that the annual event is held each year in the heart of New York City.

 "We offer a grand stage for the next generation of talented filmmakers where they can screen their amazing creations, learn from top industry professionals, connect with the latest technology, explore myriad higher education opportunities, receive scholarships and technology prizes, and, perhaps most importantly, create a community of shared passions and lifelong relationships."

 In addition to Tom Oliva's work as a teacher, the educator also serves as president of the Student Arts Project (SAP).
 As Oliva explained, SAP helps to prepare young and aspiring artists through immersive education and mentorship opportunities.